angellandros/express-ts-swagger-docker/README.md

-# Simple Express.js App
+# Express.ts Swagger Docker
-Simple TypeScript-based Express.js application template
+Express.js TypeScript template for backend applications with auto-generated SwaggerUI and Docker-Compose deployment configuration.

 ## Install
 To install the application, do the following after cloning the repository: